madsbuch/blog/_posts/2016-01-29-100-days-of-fibonacci-day-9-haskell-types.md

 {% endhighlight %}

 To implement above type family I had to add the language extension _UndecidableInstances_.
-This is because we use the `Add` type family in the `Fibonacci` family.
+This is because of the use of the `Add` type family in the `Fibonacci` type family.

 In this example, however, it is easy to see that the type family will always converge. `Add` converges (and does not need _UndecidableInstances_) and `Fibonacci` converges as the arguments to the recursive applications are decreasing.

-We can now evaluate and get the 7th Fibonacci number by invoking following command in the interpreter.
-The result is 13 which is expected.
+The last thing is to actually calculate Fibonacci.
+This can be done by issuing the `:kind!` as earlier on and read the result.
+The returned value is not easily readable but it is 13 as expected.

 {% highlight bash %}
 $ ghci FibType.hs -XDataKinds